Pakistan Steel Mills

+On July 4, 2023, the Government of Pakistan announced that it decided to shut down the Steel Mills as there was no available buyer due to the heavy losses it had been incurring for years.

 Employee layoffs

-In June 2020, the Government of Pakistan decided to lay off 9,350 employees of Pakistan Steel Mills.
+In June 2020, the Government of Pakistan decided to make redundant 9,350 employees of Pakistan Steel Mills.
 In November 2020, Pakistan Steel Mills sacked 4,544 employees, including divisional and assistant managers, due to its cost reduction exercise.
 At one stage during its lifetime, the PSM had 30,000 employees which has now been reduced to an estimated 9,000 employees out of which many employees had retired.

 History

-After the creation of Pakistan in 1947, the Government of Prime minister Liaquat Ali Khan realized the importance of the local production of iron and steel.
+After the creation of Pakistan in 1947, the Government of Prime Minister Liaquat Ali Khan realized the importance of the local production of iron and steel.
 Initially, the dependence on imports caused economic setbacks to the state in the form of high import costs.
 The initial idea and studies were conceived by the Council of Scientific and Industrial Research (PCSIR) and put forward the concept to the Five-Year Plans of Pakistan (1955–1960).
 In 1956, Soviet premier Nikolai Bulganin offered technical and scientific assistance to Prime Minister Suhrawardy regarding the steel mills and expressed interest in establishing the country's first steel mills.

-The project was comprehensively debated in the governments of Prime Minister Huseyn Suhravardy and President Ayub Khan.
+The project was comprehensively debated in the governments of Prime Minister Huseyn Suhrawardy and President Ayub Khan.
 The manufacturing process, supply sources of the requisite machinery and raw materials, plant site, domestic ore versus imported ore, ownership pattern, product mix and all foreign financing credit kept the project on hold for a considerable time.

 After 20 years of policy development and studies of PCSIR, President General Yahya Khan gave the approval of the recommendations of the state-owned scientific think tank, the Council of Scientific and Industrial Research.
 Bureaucrats and scientists agreed upon a unified decision that the "Karachi Steel Project" would be sponsored in the state-public sector, under which a separate corporation sanctioned by the Companies Act, would be formed.

 In pursuance of this decision, the Pakistan Steel Mills Corporation Limited (PSM Ltd.) was commissioned and incorporated as a private limited company in a public sector in accordance with the Companies Act of 1913, to be established in Karachi, Sindh Province of Pakistan.
 Contacts were made with the United States but the U.S. government showed lack of ambition and interest in the project; therefore the studies were sent to the Soviet Union, which took the initiatives.
 The United States refused to give any kind of assistance.

 Finally, an agreement was reached with the V/O Tyaz Promexport of the Union of Soviet Socialist Republics (USSR) in January 1969.
 In 1971, Pakistan and the Soviet Union finally proceeded to enter into a government agreement, upon which, the Soviet Union agreed to provide techno-financial assistance for the construction of a coastal based integrated steel mill at Karachi.